Product

 • Americanized Sushi: If you are into Americanized sushi, your focus is on rolls, so you do not need a fancy soy sauce because you will not be able to taste a discernible difference (too many competing flavors).
 Also, a fancy soy sauce will not illicit the feels for ancient times in Edo (Tokyo) while you look out across Tokyo Bay.
 All while reminiscing of the time you spent with your significant other as you serenade one another with a shamisen/banjo.

 • Japanese Sushi: If you are doing nigiri sushi, the type of soy sauce will matter because subtle flavors will impact the overall taste of your ingredients.
-Although, if you are preparing sushi at home (nigiri to temaki), a general-purpose shoyu ought to do.
+However, if you are preparing sushi at home (nigiri to temaki), a general-purpose shoyu ought to do.
 Except putting in the little details will illicit the feels for ancient times in Edo (Tokyo) while you look out across Tokyo Bay.
 All while enjoying your time with your significant other as you two serenade one another with the shamisen and get freaky like in shunga.

 Other details that you do not have to learn can be found here: the top/biggest Japanese soy sauce brands, along with the 5-types of Japanese soy sauce.